Contraceptive hormones can be

 Contraceptive Skin Patches and Vaginal Rings

 Contraceptive skin patches and vaginal rings are effective.
-About 0.3% of women who use one of these methods as instructed become pregnant during the first year of use.
+Approximately 0.3% of women who use one of these methods as instructed become pregnant during the first year of use.
 With typical use (the way most people use them), about 9% become pregnant during the first year.
 Effectiveness is similar to that of oral contraceptives.
 The patch may be less effective in overweight women than in women with a lower weight.

-Spotting or breakthrough bleeding is uncommon when the patch or ring is used.
+Breakthrough bleeding is uncommon when the patch or ring is used.
 Irregular bleeding becomes more common the longer women use transdermal or ring contraception.

 Skin patches